Your Body, Your Story, Your Screen

 A look at how our experience forms our body and how screen time changes both

-A Presentation and Discussion for Schools & Parents
+A Presentation for Schools & Parents

 You've noticed the countless heads bent over a phone, felt the ache in your shoulders and eyes after hours on a computer, seen screen-bound children who struggle to move on the playground.
 What effect is our screen time having on our bodies and lives?